Land Acknowledgement, September 2021

 We do not provide a drop-off program, instead for reasons both legal and philosophical, our role is to facilitate our parents in providing classes and support for each other.
 We provide classes for ages 4 - 18.

 Classes generally run from September to December and again from February to late April or early May.
 Specific dates can be found on the menu under Calendar.
 The list of current classes can generally be found under the Class Registration link, in the top menu.
-If you are curious about the kinds of classes we generally have, you can see several years worth of classes on the Past Sessions Page.
-You can also see photos of our students in classes on the Gallery page.

 Our classes take place at Mifflin Avenue United Methodist Church, from whom we rent space during the day.
 That address is 905 Mifflin Ave, Pittsburgh, PA 15221.
 We have the use of multiple classrooms, clubroom/parent lounge and gymnasium/lunchroom.
 There is also a room available for young toddlers/infants who are accompanied by their parents or other adults.

 Registration is generally open for several weeks during January/February and August/September.
 You can see the dates on the Calendar page.
 Registration is open first to parents teaching classes and then to the rest of the community.
-Registration is done online using the class grid, following the procedure on the Registration Instructions Page.
+Registration is done online using the class grid, following the procedure on the Registration Instructions page.
 You can see your total under the account balance link at the top of the page.
 Payment is due on or before the first day of classes.
 Even after the term has started, many clubs and some classes may be open to new students.
-If you are new to us or to homeschooling and wish to see whether your child(ren) may join a class which is in progress, please contact Holly Schnur, Board President at email@example.com.
+If you are new to us or to homeschooling and wish to see whether your child(ren) may join a class which is in progress, please contact Holly Schnur, Board President at [email protected].